What Is a Merchant Account?

 Transaction Volume Limits Fee

 A majority of merchant service providers set a minimum monthly fee, which means that the account holder needs to reach a minimum amount in transaction volume every month.
-If the business does not reach the certain amount, the provider will charge a fee to cover the difference.
+If the business does not reach a certain amount, the provider will charge a fee to cover the difference.

 For instance, if the merchant account provider sets a minimum of £150 and the merchant makes only £100 in card transactions in a month, the merchant needs to make up for the difference and pay the provider £50.

-Compare Merchant Account Providers in the UK
+How to Open a Merchant Account in the UK